According to most psychological studies regarding worry.

 30% involve past decisions which cannot be changed.

 12% of our worries focus on the criticism of others who spoke simply because they felt inferior.

 10% of our worries are about our health. . .which gets worse with worry.

 Finally, 8% of our worries can actually be described as legitimate causes for concern.

 Let's look first at what worry actually is.

 Worry is a state of feeling generally anxious and uneasy about something.
-We call it troubled thought.
+We often refer to it as troubled thought.